StevePilcher/FitClub-MS4/README.md

 - [Python Django](https://www.djangoproject.com/)
     - This project uses **Python Django** framework, whose web framework helps with rapid development and clean, pragmatic design.

 ## Testing

 The testing of this site is documented [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/Testing.md)

+The projects code was run through individual validators.
+The detailed breakdown can be found [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_Validators_Summary.pdf) with written explanations on any warnings or errors.

+The use of flake8 IDE plugin was run and errors corrected.
+The following [output](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/flake8output.txt) were the remaining flags that were not corrected due to them being self created files such as db migrations or advice flags on django model attribute.

+Two IDEs were used for the coding of this project due to the poor internet connectivity mid project.
+GitPod was the primary IDE and IntelliJ was used to code offline.
+You will notice commits detailing the move between IDEs.

 ## Deployment